 There are approximately 153,000 public drinking water systems and more than 16,000 publicly owned wastewater treatment systems in the United States.
 More than 80 percent of the U.S. population receives their potable water from these drinking water systems, and about 75 percent of the U.S. population has its sanitary sewerage treated by these wastewater systems.

 The Water and Wastewater Systems Sector-Specific Plan details how the National Infrastructure Protection Plan risk management framework is implemented within the context of the unique characteristics and risk landscape of the sector.
-Each Sector-Specific Agency develops a sector-specific plan through a coordinated effort involving its public and private sector partners.
-The Environmental Protection Agency is designated as the Sector-Specific Agency for the Water and Wastewater Systems Sector.
+Each Sector Risk Management Agency develops a sector-specific plan through a coordinated effort involving its public and private sector partners.
+The Environmental Protection Agency is designated as the Sector Risk Management Agency for the Water and Wastewater Systems Sector.
 Presidential Policy Directive 21 changed the name of the Water Sector to the Water and Wastewater Systems Sector in 2013.